The Second Form at St. Clare's: Plot summary

 The term passes by eventfully, and Anna becomes a surprisingly popular head girl, throwing aside her laziness.
 When Elsie is stripped of her position, Anna takes to her new position of sole head girl with a new-found enthusiasm and discovers she actually enjoys the sense of responsibility she feels at helping others and setting a good example.
 When Mrs Theobald refuses to let Mirabel send a telegram home asking for her violin, mistakenly thinking that Mirabel has only stopped misbehaving because she has got tired of it, she confides in Anna, who goes to see the Headmistress and explains to her that Mirabel is in fact ashamed of herself and wants to do better.
 As a result of Anna's directness, Mirabel is allowed to send the telegram and Anna is admired and respected by all of the other girls for performing such a kindly act.

 A concert given by the girls proves a huge success, but Elsie is forbidden to take part as a result of her behaviour towards Anna when the decision was made to strip Elsie of her position as joint head girl.
 Anna and Carlotta both offer Elsie an olive branch, but Elsie has still not learned her lesson after being left out and sets out to ruin a birthday party given by Carlotta as revenge.
 However Hilary discovers Elsie's plan, and instead of holding the party the evening of Carlotta's birthday as planned, the girls hold a midnight feast the night before instead.
 Elsie gets into trouble as a result when her plan to expose the private party backfires.
 There is also a new drama mistress this year, Miss Quentin.
 Alison chooses to worship her (she always finds someone each year).
 However, at the end of the term, Alison is badly let down by Miss Quentin when she finds out that the mistress laughs at her behind her back and chose Gladys over her for the principal role in the play.
-She is then very cold to Miss Quentin and snubs her.
+She finally finds some dignity and is then very cold to Miss Quentin and snubs her.

-At term's end, Anna is told she can now go up to the Third Form, who have heard about her success as head girl and want her to return to their year.
+At term's end, Anna is told she is now ready to go up to the Third Form due to her much improved behaviour.
 Elsie is also granted passage into the Third Form after she apologises to Anna and Carlotta for trying to ruin the birthday party, but is told that she is on her last chance and that she must drop her malicious and spiteful attitude if she wants to stay there, and that one mistake will see her expelled from the school.